Language Science and Technology (M.Sc.)

 The four-semester consecutive Master's programme 'Language Science and Technology' builds on the foundations established in a B.Sc. programme on computational linguistics or a closely related subject such as computer science or (theoretical) linguistics.

 Students on the Master's programme must acquire 120 ECTS credits (120 CP).
-Students select at least four core lectures (24 CP) from the following categories:
+Students select at least four core or foundation lectures (24 CP) from the following categories:

 - Computational Linguistics